 She looked up at her best friend as he slurped down another bowl.
 He placed it down ungracefully as he ladled out another helping for himself.
 She honestly couldn't decide which had more soup, the remaining pot or his face.
 He was absolutely covered.
 Then again…Kagome looked over to her right, Shippo wasn't doing much better either.
 But he was a child, and for now, that was tolerated.
 Inuyasha on the other hand should have known better than to act like some barbarian who had never seen food before.

 "His manners are quite appalling aren't they?" came a masculine voice from her left.

 Kagome absentmindedly nodded her head in agreement as she dazed quietly in the sun while sitting up.
 It was only after a few seconds of silent bliss that she realized something was wrong.
 Her eye's snapped open immediately as she took in her situation.

-One, she knew that voice.
-Two, Inuyasha sure as hell didn't just say that about himself of all people.
+The familiar tone equally soothed her erves with the comforting baratone and caused her hairs to stand on end.
+She knew that voice very well, she had heard it just last night so it was quite fresh in her more while they were similar in their fluctuations Inuyasha sure as hell didn't just say that about himself of all people.
 Three, Shippo's voice wasn't that deep and four, Miroku was sitting across from her and he was eating, therefore, no talking.